tabishfayyaz/notes-and-books/kotlin-programming.md

 ```

 ## Generics
+- A data of some type that is not known when we write the class
 - Lists can hold any type because of _generics_
 - A _generic type_ is a class that accepts an input of any type in its constructor
 - Generics types, like other types in Kotlin, support type inference